 - Have dementia or Alzheimer’s disease

 A home health aide’s primary responsibility is to provide the assistance you or your loved one needs.
-It’s important to know that they are not housekeepers.
-However, they can do light housekeeping related to providing care — cleaning up from a meal, for example.
+They can do light housekeeping related to care — cleaning up from a meal, for example.
+Aides can help track symptoms and, when medical attention is needed, can alert a nurse supervisor.

 - Bathing